mdos/oidc-provider-poc/docs/design.md

 ## Technology Choices

 Node 8.x was selected as the reference implementation framework of choice due to the following considerations :
-* The I/O bound nature of expected workloads
+* The I/O bound, async nature of expected workloads
 * Agility - Rapid iteration made possible with "schemaless" NoSQL Stores (MongoDB document and Redis key/value stores)
 * Extensibility - JS/Node is an attractive choice for allowing platform extensibility to cusomers in the future (hooks into specific events and the authorization pipeline)